 If The Foundations Be Destroyed Ps 11: 3 CLICK TITLE FOR AUDIO

 Ps 11:3 says, “If the foundations be destroyed, what can the righteous do?”
-The indication is that if the foundations are destroyed there is nothing the righteous can do to fix the problem.
-The structure on the foundation must be torn down, the foundation must be replaced and then a new structure can be built.
+The indication is that the righteous can’t fix the problem without replacing the destroyed foundations.
+They must not only tear down structure on the foundation, but they must replace the foundation so they can build a new structure.
 That’s what the Lord had to do during Jeremiah’s day [Jer 1:10].

 Most authors who write about America’s problems like to end their books with a positive plan of action to correct the problems that we face.
 But the truth is that all the positive action has only prolonged the problems in the country.
-They aren’t getting fixed.
-And the reason that they aren’t getting fixed is that they are foundational.
+No one is fixing the underlying problems.
+And the reason that they aren’t fixing them is that they are foundational.
 So what can the righteous do?

-Spiritual foundation – this country had a spiritual heritage.
+This country had a spiritual heritage.
 We saw tremendous work from the Spirit of God in the past.
-We had blue laws on Sunday to limit merchandising because it was the Lord’s day.
-We had ethical limitations on medical procedures like heart surgery because “the heart was something the Lord made.”
+Our country had blue laws on Sunday to limit merchandising because it was the Lord’s day.
+The Medical Association placed ethical limitations on certain medical procedures like heart surgery because the Lord made the heart.
 We’re not suggesting that the advancements in heart medicine are bad.
 No, not al all.
 We are only reminding you that laws of conduct were often based upon spiritual foundations.
 But this country has drifted far from God.
 A repentance in this country like the repentance in Jonah’s day in Nineveh is unthinkable.

-Political foundation – we have entrusted the “fix” to politicians.
+We have entrusted the “fix” to politicians.
 But it takes “gobs” of money to run a successful campaign.
 And those who give substantially wield substantial power.
-If the object of a person in office is to stay in office by getting reelected, then he or she must keep the donors happy.
-Thus, the significant changes that would be needed to restore our country’s political foundation will never occur.
+Politicians must keep the donors happy to stay in office.
+Thus, they will never make the significant changes necessary to restore our country’s political foundation.
 It takes statesmen to make those kinds of changes and statesmen are and will continue to be in short supply.
-They can’t get elected and, if they could, they wouldn’t be reelected.
+Voters don’t elect statesmen, and, if they do, they won’t reelect them.

-Conclusion: the righteous can’t fix these problems.
+The righteous can’t fix these problems.
 We must continue praying [1 Tim 2:1-3].
-We must continue witnessing to individuals.
-We must continue living righteously.
+Christians must continue witnessing to individuals.
+God’s people must continue living righteously.
 We must continue fellowshipping with the Lord.
-We must keep looking for Jesus’ return.
+And we must keep looking for Jesus’ return.
 Only God can fix these problems.
 He may or he may not.
 We’ll leave that to him while we take care of the part that he wants us to do.